Thousands demonstrate in anti-Orban protest in Hungary

 “They suggested to the prosecutors what should be removed,” Varga says in the recording.

-Magyar said the tape proves top officials in Orban’s government are corrupt, and that he had given the recording to the Metropolitan Public Prosecutor’s Office in Budapest, to be used as evidence.
+Magyar said the tape proved top officials in Orban’s government are corrupt, and that he had given the recording to the Metropolitan Public Prosecutor’s Office in Budapest, to be used as evidence.

 The office has said it would analyse the tape and further evidence would be collected.